Log Siding: Cabin Log Siding Options, Cost & Manufacturers

 Full log siding: Genuine wood logs are the most common type of full logs, but structural concrete logs are available too.
 Both are made in various sizes.
 Larger-diameter full log siding systems offer good insulation and form the interior walls too in log home construction.
 This is known as full-wall construction

 D-log siding: The shape of these siding pieces give them the name.
 If wood, the inner side of the log is milled flat while the outer edge remains round.
 Tops usually feature two tongues with bottoms milled with grooves.
 Gaskets may be added to prevent air leaks.
 Mostly used as exterior siding, wood and structural concrete D-logs can also be used in full-wall construction when a flat interior wall is desired.

 Once the domain of natural wood only, log siding is now available in faux log siding materials, each with their pros and cons.
-Here is a summary of real and fake log choices.
+Here is a summary of real and fake log siding for homes.

 Real wood: Still the leader in market share, real wood species used are cedar and pine along with smaller quantities of fir and hemlock.
 The chief benefit is authenticity with the look and aroma that goes with it.